-Before you may continue with your application, please review Sisel's terms and conditions of the Distributor Agreement and Policies and Procedures located below.
+Before you may continue with your application, please review Sisel's Policies and Procedures and Terms and Conditions of the Distributor Agreement located below.

 1.0 MISSION / VISION / VALUES

 1.1 Mission At Sisel International, our name describes our mission.
 “SISEL” is an acronym standing for

 Science, Innovation, Success, Energy & Longevity.
 Drawing upon the latest research and technology, Sisel